flqLT/Digital-Display/README.md

-# Python Simulated Digital Display
+# Python Simulated Digital Display written By Fulian Qiu
-This new repsitory uses a python program to simulate LED display
-#LED display digitls written By Fulian Qiu
-'''

 print('This program is for mimic digital LED display') num = input("Enter a number for LED display:")